dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 lookup(map, "key-2") # => "value-2"
 lookup(map, "key-3") # => nil
 ```
+_listing 6.1: A basic dictionary using an array_

 This approach works from an API standpoint, but it would show performance issues as we keep adding elements to the array.
 Because we must prevent duplicated keys, we need to iterate through the whole array every time we attempt to add a new pair if the key is not already present.